v3rse/site/source/_posts/oss-step1-git-mastery.md

 __I want to go back in time and try some stuff__

 `Git` keeps a log of all commits.
 It keeps SHA references to each commit.
-This idea for jumping back to previous commit.
+This is ideal for jumping back to previous commit.
+Here's why...

 {% codeblock lang:sh %}
 #List all previous commits.
 Copy the reference